jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-entitlements-guide.md

 Entitlements worka at the **UI Level only**.
 This means that AdapTable will ensure that the user cannot see or access - through AdapTable UI elements like menus, toolbars, popups etc. - Functions to which he is not entitled.

-However **the Adaptable API does not take notice of Entitlements**, so anything that is managed programatically through code will ignore the User's entitlements.
+However **the Adaptable AApiPI does not take notice of Entitlements**, so anything that is managed programatically through code will ignore the User's entitlements.

-> To ensure that the Adaptable API is not called for functions to which the user has no access, wrap those calls inside relevant EntitlementApi methods e.g.
+> To ensure that the Adaptable Api is not called for functions to which the user has no access, wrap those calls inside relevant EntitlementApi methods e.g.

 ```ts
  if (entitlementApi.isFunctionFullEntitlement('Layout')){